 - Mark the files you want to recover from your Toshiba hard drive.
 The Recovery chances column will indicate how likely that file can be successfully recovered.
 Click Recover after you’ve selected all necessary files.

 - Choose where you want to restore your files.
 To avoid corrupting the data during recovery, choose a separate physical partition.

-Windows File Recovery Tool
+Option B: Windows File Recovery Tool

 The Windows File Recovery tool is the official recovery solution from Microsoft.
 It’s completely free, only requiring a working version of Windows and a Microsoft account to download and use.
 It provides you with the essential tools necessary to recover your data.
 Some may find the command-line interface challenging, but once you understand the use of each parameter, recovery is very easy.